-Sources include your in-house systems, libraries, the Internet and the ‘world about us’.
-As data is often incomplete, we use systematic literature reviews and software to compile, verify and fill gaps in information.
-Also through marketers and statisticians working together we add extra insight and interpretation.
+Sources include your in-house systems, libraries, the Internet and also the ‘world about us’.
+Where data is incomplete we use systematic literature reviews and software to compile, verify and fill gaps in information.
+Through marketers and statisticians working together also adds extra insight and interpretation.

 When is secondary research useful?